Electric activity at magnetic moment fragmentation in spin ice: Supplementary information

-{\bf 1.
+{\bf 2.
 Defects in pyrochlores with moment fragmentation.}

-Similarly to the case of kagome systems discussed in the main text, one can see that in pyrochlores the defects have in principle the same properties as to their dipole activity.
-In Fig.~\ref{FIG:S1}(a) we show the structure of the first type of point defects: the ``supermonopole'' state of the type (4-in) or (4-out).
+Similarly to the case of kagome systems discussed in the main text, one can see that in pyrochlores the defects have in principle very similar properties, as to their dipole activity.
+In Fig.~\ref{FIG:S3}(a) we show the structure of the first type of point defects: the ``supermonopole'' state of the type (4-in) or (4-out).
 One sees from this figure that by recommuting the remaining spins one can form such defect without any free unpaired dipoles.
+But this is not the case for the other types of defect. {\red One of them, the (2-in)--(2-out) state, shown in Fig.~3(d) of the main text, has, as is shown there, two unpaired dipoles attached to it.
+These two defects, (4-in) and (2-in)--(2-out) states, are the most important point defects, which, when they move, interchange all the time, see the previous section~SI~1.}

-But this is not the case for the other types of defect.
-The typical situation for those, similar to the kagome case of Fig.~\ref{FIG:3}, is that of two neighbouring tetrahedra both with monopoles (or antimonopoles).
-As one sees from Fig.~\ref{FIG:S1}(b), in this case a common spin is the in-spin for one tetrahedron, but it is the out-spin (i.e.\ our ``special'' spin) for the other tetrahedron.
+For other types of defects or textures, e.g.\ for domain walls, very important is the situation with two neighbouring tetrahedra both of monopole or antimonopole type.
+As one sees from Fig.~\ref{FIG:S3}(b), in this case a common spin is the in-spin for one tetrahedron, but it is the out-spin (i.e.\ our ``special'' spin) for the other tetrahedron.
 In this second tetrahedron the electric dipole would point to this special spin, and it would not form a $(\vec d, -\vec d)$ pair --- it would definitely be an unpaired dipole.

-Using this picture it is easy to understand that e.g.\ the point defect --- monopole in place of an antimonopole, would lead to the formation of even four such unpaired dipoles, Fig.~\ref{FIG:S1}(c): this ``wrong'' monopole tetrahedron would have four other neighbouring tetrahedra also with monopoles, and, by the arguments presented above, four out of these 5 tetrahedra would have unpaired spins, see Fig.~\ref{FIG:S1}(c).
+Using this picture it is easy to understand that e.g.\ the isolated point defect --- monopole in place of an antimonopole, would lead to the formation of even four such unpaired dipoles, Fig.~\ref{FIG:S3}(c): this ``wrong'' monopole tetrahedron would have four other neighbouring tetrahedra also with monopoles, and, by the arguments presented above, see Fig.~\ref{FIG:S3}(c), four out of these 5 tetrahedra would have unpaired spins. {\red Such defect, which would have an excess charge~$\pm4Q$, is of high energy, it requires the flipping of two spins, thus as an isolated defect it probably does not play an important role (but it can be created e.g.\ by the ``fusion'' of two usual excitations with the excess charge~$2Q$).
+But such states play an important role in domain walls.}